-This is the first field diary entry from Tshepo, one of our Yoti Digital Identity Fellows.
-His year-long research project...
+This is the third field diary entry from Paz, one of our Digital Identity Fellows.
+Her year-long research project is...

-This is the first field diary entry from Subhashish, one of our Digital Identity Fellows.
+This is the third field diary entry from Subhashish, one of our Digital Identity Fellows.
 His year-long research project is...

-This is the first field diary entry from Paz, one of our Digital Identity Fellows.
-Her year-long research project is...
+This is the third field diary entry from Tshepo, one of our Yoti Digital Identity Fellows.
+His year-long research project...